Tudmotu/solidity-hashmap/README.md

 ## Disclaimer
 This is WIP.
 It probably contains bugs that would cause "storage slot collisions".
-It is still far from being gas-optimized.
+It is still not fully gas-optimized.
 I am looking for people to review the code.
 If you understand what "storage slot collision" means and would like to review the code, please contact me directly or by opening an issue.

+## When should I use a HashMap?
+This `HashMap` implementation is storage-optimized.
+This means it is much cheaper to write key/value pairs than with `EnumerableMap`.
+But this comes with a trade-off — it is orders of magnitude more expensive to iterate.

+Therefore, prefer a `HashMap` over `EnumerableMap` if you:
+1. Will mostly be writing keys, not reading
+1. Will be mostly appending values, with few deletions
+1. Don't need to iterate over it inside non-view functions

 ## Why do we need a true HashMap?
 The `mapping()` data-structure in Solidity is very interesting.
 It manages to be